Hidradenitis suppurativa (HS) is a chronic condition that causes painful boils to form in skin folds.

 - disappear and then reappear in the same location

 Factors that can trigger an HS flare or worsen HS symptoms include:

 - larger areas of skin folds or other areas of skin-to-skin contact

 - skin areas where there is increased moisture and temperature

 Larger areas of skin folds can cause friction, which can injure the skin and rupture hair follicles.
 The areas where friction and injury are more likely to occur are generally warmer and have more moisture than other areas.
 These factors can make them conducive to microbial growth.

-Additionally, research suggests that people with overweight or obesity have higher levels of inflammation.
+Additionally, research suggests that people with overweight or obesity have

 Some research suggests that losing weight can help improve HS symptoms.